 We recommend that you discuss your selections with a faculty advisor.

 We offer a multitude of online courses throughout many majors, in addition to a variety of blended courses (partially online and partially in person).
 In fact, about half of our classes are either online or blended in the summer.
 Click these links for a list of online and blended classes being offered this summer.

 It begins May 14, though some courses start later.
 Most classes are six- to 10-weeks long.

 As a KSC student, can I register online?

-Online registration for matriculated students will begin on February 19.
+Online registration for matriculated students is now open.
 KSC students can be billed for their classes until late April.
 After that, payment is due at the time of registration.

 I’m not a KSC student, so how do I register?

 Register in person, over the phone, or online.
 Payment for non-KSC students is due at the time of registration.